Planning Your Dream Elopement on the Oregon Coast

 📸 Why I’m the Oregon Coast Elopement Photographer for You

-Hey, I’m Jerrilynn — your adventure-loving, big-hearted, detail-obsessed elopement photographer based in Oregon.
+Hey, I’m Jerrilynn — your adventure-loving, big-hearted, detail-oriented elopement photographer based in Oregon.
 But more than that?
-I’m your guide, your hype woman, and your go-to for turning “just us” wedding days into once-in-a-lifetime experiences.
+I’m your guide, your hype woman, and your go-to for transforming “just us” wedding days into extraordinary experiences.

 Here’s what you get when you work with me: